Parental Control¶

 Parental control is a way to keep children safe online by blocking inappropriate websites and limiting how long they use devices.
 It helps prevent access to harmful content, manage screen time, and ensure children use the internet responsibly.

-Watch this video or follow the steps below to learn more about Parental Control on GL.iNet router.
+Watch this video or follow the steps below to set up Parental Control on GL.iNet routers.

 Local Version¶